 Disembark the vessel and transfer to the airport for your flight to Paris.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.

 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-One-way flight Paris/Longyearbyen in economy class; one-way flight Kangerlussuaq/Paris in economy class; transfer from Longyearbyen airport to ship; transfer from ship to Kangerlussuaq airport; meals and accommodation on board the ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); port and safety taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying on Deck 6; parka; boot rental.
+One-way flight Paris/Longyearbyen in economy class; one-way flight Kangerlussuaq/Paris in economy class; transfer from Longyearbyen airport to ship; transfer from ship to Kangerlussuaq airport; meals and accommodation on board the ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); port and safety taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying in Deck 6 Suites; parka; boot rental.
 Subject to change without notice.